 Corrective Action Plans (CAPs) are set up between member companies and suppliers when problems are found at a production location.
-FWF considers efforts to resolve CAPs and to discuss known problems to be one of the most important actions that member companies can under-
+Fair Wear considers efforts to resolve CAPs and to discuss known problems to be one of the most important actions that member companies can under take towards improving working conditions.